A Refresher on Your Employment Contract: Know Your Rights!

 1. Holiday and Sick Days

 As an employee of any establishment, you are entitled, by law, to have a certain amount of holiday pay and statutory sick pay.
+If you are unsure on what holidays you are entitled to, check out the 2022 holiday list.
 This means that your contract should specifically set out how many holiday days you’re entitled to, where you’ll still get paid.
 It should also let you know how many weeks or months statutory sick pay you’re entitled to.